rowland007/Cyber-Playbook/docs/glossary.md

 - **Inculpatory Evidence** - Evidence used to prove a defendant is guilty or had criminal intent for perpetuating criminal activity.
 - **Informal Benchmarking** -A performance test of hardware and/or software.
 There are various programs that very accurately test the raw power of a single machine, the interaction in a single client/server system (one server/multiple clients), and the transactions per second in a transaction processing system.
 However, it is next to impossible to benchmark the performance of an entire enterprise network with a great degree of accuracy (PC Magazine, 2019).
 - **Informal Speech** - A presentation given in a relaxed tone, not in business attire.
+- **Information Systems Security (infosec)** - The protection of information systems against unauthorized access to or modification of information, whether in storage, processing in transit, and against the denial of service to authorized users (Dukes, 2015).
 - **Infrastructure**
     1. The fundamental structure of a system or organization.
 The basic, fundamental architecture of any system (electronic, mechanical, social, political, etc.) determines how it functions and how flexible it is to meet future requirements.
     2. May refer to system and development programs in contrast to applications.
 A computer system's infrastructure would include the operating system, database management system (DBMS), communications protocols, compilers, and other development tools (PC Magazine, 2019).